-The Supervisory Board also takes diversity into account regarding the composition of the Executive Board (Section 5.1.2 (1) sentence 2 of the GCGC 2017).
-Given the identified qualifications, the Supervisory Board does not yet pursue a diversity concept for the Executive Board.
+The Supervisory Board also takes diversity into account regarding the composition of the Executive Board (Recommendation B.1 of the GCGC 2020).
+Given the identified qualifications of its members, the Supervisory Board does not yet pursue a diversity concept for the Executive Board.